 Innovative Learning Environment

-The Johns Hopkins All Children’s pediatric BMT fellowship program offers an innovative, collaborative, personalized and learner-centric environment.
+The Johns Hopkins All Children’s Pediatric BMTCT Fellowship Program offers an innovative, collaborative, personalized and learner-centric environment.
 Fellows will develop superior skills in delivering family-engaged patient care through a systems-based model, advocating for safety, quality and value-based care, and in advancing scientific research and investigation.

-The Johns Hopkins All Children’s Cancer & Blood Disorders Institute includes Florida’s largest pediatric blood and bone marrow transplantation program.
+The Johns Hopkins All Children’s Cancer & Blood Disorders Institute includes Florida’s largest.
 Our program has excellent outcomes for children who need stem cell transplants to treat leukemia, lymphoma, immunodeficiency syndromes and other forms of cancer and blood diseases.

 Our program was one of the first pediatric centers in the United States to offer “reduced intensity” transplants in an effort to minimize the toxic effects of radiation and chemotherapy.
-We perform hematopoietic stem cell transplants and were the first certified pediatric center in Florida to offer CD19 directed chimeric antigen receptor T (CART-T) cell therapy and we perform more CAR-T procedures on children than any other center in the state.
+We perform hematopoietic stem cell transplants and were the first certified pediatric center in Florida to offer CD19 directed chimeric antigen receptor T (CART-T) cell therapy and we have performed the highest number of CAR-T procedures on children than any other center in the state.

-Our simulation center will expose Johns Hopkins All Children’s BMT fellows to state-of-the-art simulation experiences with the most advanced technology available for simulation-based learning.
+Our simulation center will expose Johns Hopkins All Children’s BMTCT fellows to state-of-the-art simulation experiences with the most advanced technology available for simulation-based learning.

 Research and Investigation

-The Johns Hopkins All Children’s BMT fellowship program provides the fellow a range of opportunities to pursue clinical, integrative basic science and translational research, as well as quality improvement and educational scholarship.
+The Johns Hopkins All Children’s BMTCT fellowship program provides the fellow a range of opportunities to pursue clinical, integrative basic science and translational research, as well as quality improvement and educational scholarship.

 Our Clinical and Translational Research Training Track and other mentoring programs support residents, fellows and junior faculty on a pathway toward independent, successful investigation in clinical and translational research in child health and disease.